Water Softener Installation in Lakeland, FL

 Our Water Softener Services in Lakeland

 Pure Viva delivers complete water treatment solutions for Lakeland and Polk County.
 We begin with a free in-home water test that identifies your exact water chemistry.
 For Lakeland homes, this typically reveals high hardness, elevated sulfur, and high TDS.
-Based on the results, we recommend the right combination of treatment -- whether that is a standalone softener, a softener with sulfur pre-treatment, or a multi-stage system.
+Based on the results, we recommend the right combination of treatment, whether that is a standalone softener, a softener with sulfur pre-treatment, or a multi-stage system.
 All installations are performed by licensed, insured plumbers and include system programming, water quality verification, and a full walkthrough of operation and maintenance.

 For the best drinking water, we recommend pairing your softener with a reverse osmosis system at the kitchen tap.
 RO removes dissolved solids and any remaining taste issues, giving you clean drinking water without buying bottled.
 Visit our FAQ page for additional questions about water treatment.